Salamander Facts for Kids (Secret Lives Under Logs and Leaves)

 EASTERN NEWT

-Location: Eastern newts are found throughout the eastern half of North America, from southern Canada down to Florida and west to Texas, Oklahoma, and Kansas.
+Location: Eastern newts are found throughout the Eastern half of North America, from Southern Canada down to Florida and west to Texas, Oklahoma, and Kansas.
 As adults, they live in still or slow-moving water like ponds, marshes, creeks, and swamps—especially where there aren’t any large fish.
 Their land-dwelling juvenile stage, called an eft, lives in damp woodlands near these aquatic homes.

 Features: Bright orange juveniles, called efts, or greenish adults in water.